Mini-CV

 Then, I joined the Babel research group (a precursor of IMDEA Software), where I did complete my Master's and PhD studies.

 In 2012, I joined the programming language department of the University of Pennsylvania to start my post-doctoral studies.
-There I was exposed to the theory community, which I highly enjoyed, and more crucially, to the Rocq Prover which is my main line of work today.
+There I was exposed to the theory community, which I highly enjoyed, and more crucially, to the Rocq Prover and interactive theorem proving, which is my main line of work today with the Lean Programming Language and Proof Assistant.

 More about me

-I enjoy contributing to open source projects and collaborative development.
-Access to open source software and in particular to the GNU toolchain and the Linux kernel were essential for me back in the day.
+I enjoy contributing to free software projects and collaborative development.
+Free software and in particular the GNU toolchain and the Linux kernel were essential for me back in the day.
 I'm very grateful to all of the people that made that possible.

 My editor of choice is GNU Emacs; this is the patch I'm most proud of 🤣.